lindsaypoirier/fec20/cran-comments.md

 There are no Errors or Warnings in the R cmd check.

-* There are 3 possible invalid URLs, which upon manual check are fine
 * There is a NOTE about the presence of non-ASCII in the included data:
 ```
 checking data for non-ASCII characters ...
 NOTE